Politics - (2009)

 Till fixed securely in the seats of pow'r,

-The dupes they flattered they
+The dupes they flattered they at last devour.

 [ 3 pages, circa 1' 15" ]